 What was Fanderson's relationship with Gerry Anderson?

-Gerry was our club President until his death in 2012.
-He took an active interest in everything we do, regularly contributed to the club magazine by providing information about his latest projects and answering members’ questions, and always found time in his busy schedule to offer assistance as required.
+Gerry was instrumental in forming the club and was our honorary club President until his death in 2012.
+He took an active interest in everything we did, regularly contributed to the club magazine by providing information about his latest projects and answering members’ questions, and always made time to offer assistance as required.
 However, he entrusted all decision-making about the organisation of the club, its merchandise and events, to the members of the committee.

 What is Fanderson's relationship with ITV Studios Global Entertainment?